TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 .. function:: main_thread()

    Return the main :class:`Thread` object.
-In normal conditions, the main thread is the thread from which the Python interpreter was started.
+In normal conditions, the main thread is the thread kutoka which the Python interpreter was started.

    .. versionadded:: 3.4